jacobp112/limit-order-book/docs/backlog.md

 Status: `todo`, `doing`, `done`.

-## US-001 — Submit limit order · todo
+## US-001 — Submit limit order · done
 As a market participant, I want to submit a limit order so that it rests on the book until it can trade at its specified price or better.
 - A non-crossing limit order is acknowledged with a new order id and rests.
 - It appears in depth at its price, with the level total increased by its quantity.
 - Best bid/ask reflect it when it improves the top of book.

-## US-002 — Trade at the best available price · todo
+## US-002 — Trade at the best available price · done
 As a participant submitting a crossing order, I want it to trade against the best-priced opposite orders first, at their prices.
 - A buy crossing several ask levels fills against the lowest ask first.
 - Each trade reports maker id, taker id, price and quantity; the price is the maker's.
 - A buy never trades above its limit; a sell never trades below it.

-## US-003 — Partial fills across levels · todo
+## US-003 — Partial fills across levels · done
 As a participant, I want a large order to fill as much as possible and keep the rest.
 - An order larger than the best level continues into the next level.
 - A partially filled maker stays at the head of its queue with reduced quantity.
 - An unfilled limit remainder rests at its limit price.

-## US-004 — Time priority within a level · todo
+## US-004 — Time priority within a level · done
 As a participant, I want orders at the same price filled in arrival order.
 - Given A then B at the same price, an incoming order fills A before B.

-## US-005 — Market order · todo
+## US-005 — Market order · done
 As a participant, I want a market order that takes available liquidity at any price.
 - It fills across levels until complete or the opposite side is empty.
 - Any unfilled remainder is cancelled with reason `NoLiquidity`; nothing rests.

-## US-006 — Immediate-or-cancel order · todo
+## US-006 — Immediate-or-cancel order · done
 As a participant, I want an IOC order that trades up to its limit immediately and never rests.
 - It fills only at prices within its limit.
 - Any remainder is cancelled with reason `IocRemainder`.

-## US-007 — Cancel order · todo
+## US-007 — Cancel order · done
 As a participant, I want to cancel my resting order.
 - The order leaves the book; the event reports the open quantity cancelled.
 - Cancelling an unknown, filled or already cancelled order is rejected with `UnknownOrder`.